andylamp/ptucc_compiler/docs/ptuc_parser.md

 5. `KW_DOT`

-These rules can be `tokens` or other grammar rules that have their own constraints, which as said previously have to be satisfied as well -- think of it as a pre-order traversal.
-Rules also have their own syntax which is the following:
+These rules can be `tokens` or other grammar rules that have their own constraints, which as said previously have to be satisfied as well -- think of it like a pre-order tree traversal.
+Grammar rules in general have the following syntax:

 ```c
 rule_name: